Mepal: History

 Mepal's history has always been tied up with that of The Fens and the village is less than ten metres above sea level.
 One of the smaller villages of the Isle of Ely, Mepal lies at the western end of the Isle on what was once the shore between the fenland and the higher ground of the Isle.

 The Old Bedford River and the New Bedford River (also known as the Hundred Foot Drain) run very close on the northwestern side of the village, and the only important bridges of the rivers are found in Mepal.
 The old and new rivers, originally modified by the Victorians, offer the main drainage route for the Fens and retain a major flood plain between the two river beds.
 The flood plain typically floods between November and March of each year.

 A major fire devastated the village in the 19th century, leading to a drop in population from 510 to 397 between 1861 and 1871.
 There are thus very few remaining buildings dating from before the 19th century.

 RAF Mepal

 Mepal retains the historical pride of being the home of No. 75 Squadron RAF, which was operational between 1943 and 1945.
 It held the enviable post of being the prior home to No. 75 'New Zealand' Squadron which was equipped with Lancaster bombers.
 75 Squadron flew the highest total operations for the whole of RAF Bomber Command, 8017 in total.
 Mepal is visited on an annual basis by previous members of the Squadron and their families, as part of remembrance.
 A museum jointly dedicated to RAF Mepal and RAF Witchford is located in the nearby village of Witchford.

 After the Second World War, RAF Mepal was selected in 1957 as a site for deploying Thor medium-range nuclear missiles, although these were removed by 1963.
 The airfield was subsequently decommissioned and the land sold off.

+Climate

+Mepal experiences an oceanic (Cfb) climate, much like the rest of England.

+Temperature extremes range from a high of 35.9 C on 10 August 2003, to a low of -16.1 C on 14 January 1982.

+Mepal holds the record for the warmest March temperature ever recorded in the UK, a high of 25.6 C on 29 March 1968.